DAs race focuses on judicial experience

 Blodgett, of Peabody, was first elected in 2002, replacing Kevin Burke, who served six terms in the office.
 Blodgett said he plans to complete his fifth term before stepping down in January.
 He has not endorsed either candidate.

-Whoever succeeds him will oversee an office with a more than $12 million operating budget and a team of prosecutors and investigators who work on criminal and civil cases that come before the Eastern District, which includes courthouses in Lawrence, Salem, Haverhill, Ipswich, Lynn, Newburyport, Peabody and Gloucester.
+Whomever succeeds him will oversee an office with a more than $12 million operating budget and a team of prosecutors and investigators who work on criminal and civil cases that come before the Eastern District, including courthouses in Lawrence, Salem, Haverhill, Ipswich, Lynn, Newburyport, Peabody and Gloucester.

 The DA’s job pays about $172,000 a year with benefits.